graphopedia-xyz/graphopedia/polar-chart/index.md

 ---

-is a type of pie chart in which all sectors have equal angles differing only in how far each sector extends from the center of the circle. [^friendly] The polar area chart is used to plot circular data[^fisher] such as cyclical trends, for example.
+is a type of [pie chart](/pie-chart) in which all sectors have equal angles differing only in how far each segment extends from the center of the circle. [^friendly]  The data is represented as the area, not the height, of a sector.

 <!--more-->
-The polar area diagram was popularized by Florence Nightingale, who famously plotted seasonal mortality of soldiers from preventable causes against war casualties.
-Polar area charts are plotted in polar coordinates.
-Each segment of the chart represents a value through its area, not arc length or radius.
+The polar area chart is used to plot circular data[^fisher].
+Each segment of a polar area chart represents a value through its area, not arc length or radius.
 The segments can be stacked, similar to a stacked bar chart, only presented in polar coordinates.

 Cyclical phenomena, such as monthly weather patterns, are the best use case of the polar area chart.
-However, the drawback of the polar chart is that it makes the outward segments seem more significant.
+However, the drawback of the polar chart is that it makes the outer segments seem more significant.

+The difficulty in interpreting this chart comes from the limits of human perception to correctly estimate areas of circles and their sectors.

-The polar area chart is not be confused with a [radial bar chart](/bar-chart).
-It also laid out radially but it uses the bar length, not the area, to represent a value.
+The polar area chart is not to be confused with a [radial bar chart](/bar-chart#radial-bar-chart).
+It also laid out radially, but it uses the bar length, not the area, to represent a value.

 ## Sources